pierre-24/ec-interface/DOCUMENTATION.md

    LAMBDA_D_K = 1.5 ! for PBM, remove if HBM.
    ```
    Refer to [the VASP manual](https://www.vasp.at/wiki/index.php/The_VASP_Manual), [10.1021/acs.jctc.1c01237](https://doi.org/10.1021/acs.jctc.1c01237), and the [VASPsol](https://github.com/henniggroup/VASPsol/blob/master/docs/USAGE.md) documentation for more details on these parameters and their values.

+   You might also want to increase the value of `NELM` (it may be more difficult to converge those calculations, especially with PCM) and `NBANDS` (all bands might get occupied as you add electrons).
 2. A `POSCAR` file (which contains a slab geometry) and its corresponding `POTCAR`.
    [PAW potentials](https://www.vasp.at/wiki/index.php/Available_PAW_potentials) are strongly recommended.
 3. A `KPOINTS` file.